compat-project/QCG-PilotJob/docs/modes.rst

 .. note::
     Once QCG-PilotJob is submitted via Slurm or QCG middleware, it inherits the execution environment set by those systems.
 Some environment variables, such as the location of a shared directory, may be useful in a user's tasks.
-In order to get more detailed information on this topic please see :ref:`Executors`.
+In order to get more detailed information on this topic please see :ref:`Execution environments`.

 Local execution
 ---------------